Saudi crown prince vows to bring Khashoggi killers to justice

 But Saudi Arabia showed it could still do business despite the furore, signing deals worth $50 billion at the conference on Tuesday.
 The event was attended by hundreds of bankers and company executives.

-Prince Mohammed, 33, Saudi Arabia’s de facto ruler and architect of its reform drive, was upbeat on the economy, predicting growth of 2.5 percent this year.
+Prince Mohammed, 33, the architect of Riyadh’s reform drive, was upbeat on the economy, predicting growth of 2.5 percent this year.

 He seemed relaxed on the panel he shared with Bahrain’s Crown Prince Salman bin Hamad al-Khalifa and Lebanon’s Prime Minister Saad al-Hariri.
 He joked about Hariri’s detention in the kingdom last year, saying the Lebanese prime minister was free to leave after attending the conference.